Guest articles by Jennifer Kew

 Each summer, EK Park leads protesters as they march against Korea’s dog and cat meat trade during one of Korea’s Boknals, a time during which thousands of companion animals are senselessly and cruelly slaughtered to fuel Korea’s dog meat soup tradition.

 Over the course of the afternoon, volunteers and adopters engaged with park patrons to educate them on the reality faced by too many dogs and cats in Korea.
-Many had dogs by their side, and their affection for their pets on full display.
+Many had dogs by their side, and their affection for their pets was on full display.

 Following a powerful performance, two protest attendees spoke passionately about their adoption experience.